 Do I need to bring my own money, and if so, how much?

 There are plenty of banks and ATM cash machines (which may charge you for withdrawing money) in Sevenoaks.
-However it is also advisable to bring pocket money which should be handed in at check-in to the Houseparent.
+However it is also advisable to bring pocket money which should be handed in at check-in to a member of the House Staff.
 Students must not bring more than £500 in cash.